autonomio/Mimicry/README.md

 # Signals of Death
 A project with the aim to identifying from ERM data the early signals associated with dying and gross suffering leading to the moment of death.

+### Background

+The old saying suggests that the only thing certain in life is death and taxes.
+Yet, while taxes are actually evaded by many, death is evaded by nobody.
+In other words, death is the only certainty in our life.
+That, and the fact that we can't accurately predict when we are going to die.
+Yet very few research have focused on the moment of death, and the moments leading to it.
+So how does death look like from the quantitative perspective?
+Given the right dataset, what can we learn about the vital signs in the moment of death, and the minutes, hours, days, weeks, and months leading to that moment?
+This research iniatitive aims to answer these, and other related questions, in a comprehensive way.

 ### Primary Data Source

 The primary source of data is the MIMIC-III dataset provided by the MIT.
 MIMIC is a shorthand for *Medical Information Mart for Intensive Care* and is associated with over 40,000 patients that had stayed in the critical care units of Beth Israel Deaconess Medical Center between 2001 and 2012.
 It would be an understatement to say that the data is rich and filled with potential for ground-breaking data science work.